 What to Do When You Are Terminated Unlawfully

-If you think you were wrongfully dismissed, retain all of your employer's documents and contact an wrongful termination lawyer as soon as possible.
+If you think you were wrongfully dismissed, retain all of your employer's documents and contact a California wrongful termination lawyer as soon as possible.
 Before your firing, you could have sent yourself job papers or sent written complaints to your boss from a personal email address.

 Using a personal email address is advantageous because it helps you retain your documents' backups even though your boss disables your work email account.
 These records will also help you win your case by proving your employer's negligence.

 Your job contract and employee handbook, for example, should be kept as much as possible.
 If you keep track of what happens at work on a regular basis, email them to yourself at a personal email address.